How to plant a bulb lasagne: 5 simple steps for layers of spring color

 Once they're in position, cover with a layer of compost.

-- Want to plant more spring bulbs in your backyard?
-Our guides on how to plant tulips and how to plant daffodil bulbs have lots of useful tips.
+- Want to plant more bulbs in your backyard?
+Our guides on how to plant tulips and how to plant daffodil bulbs have lots more useful tips.

 4. Add your second and third layers